hpvdt/axios/README.md

 ## Rebreather System

 This was meant to supervise the different gas sensors around the submarine hull to inform the pilot about the atmospheric state within Axios.
-It collected data from three oxygen sensors and one carbon dioxide (CO2) sensor, it then displayed the value of each on seperate seven-segment displays.
+It collected data from three oxygen sensors and one carbon dioxide (CO2) sensor, it then displayed the value of each on separate seven-segment displays.

 Of the two systems prepared for Axios, this was by far the more mature one.
 It was essentially ready for final deployment.